 Joshua Tree, Calif.

-While many of California’s community colleges have high students populations, Copper Mountain has one of the smallest student populations among community colleges.
+While many of California’s community colleges have high students populations, Copper Mountain Community College has one of the smallest student populations among community colleges.
 This is great for students who want a more-intimate learning environment.
 Joshua Tree is roughly 120 miles east of Los Angeles and sits in the California High Desert.
 The town is only around 7,000-10,000 people, providing a unique setting in one of California’s many incredible climates.

 Student Population: 1,783

 Some students may be hesitant to attend a community college because they fear they won’t be able to get into their program or an honors programs.
-However, Antelope Valley offers a great honors program that features small class sizes and lively discussion of advanced material.
+However, Antelope Valley College offers a great honors program that features small class sizes and lively discussion of advanced material.
 The program will also help prepare students for the rigorous programs they will find at their future four-year colleges.

 Student Population: 14,262